On Generators and Relations of the Rational Cohomology of Hilbert Schemes: Small case minimal presentations

 \section{Small case minimal presentations}

 For $1\leq d\leq 10$ we are able to produce minimal presentations of $\A(d)$.
 In Appendix~\ref{app:algo} we describe the main algorithm used to compute the minimal presentations.
-The algorithm is implemented with symbolic computation in Python using the SymPy package \cite{SymPy}, and the code, including outputs of minimal representations, is publicly available on \href{https://github.com/AlexanderChristgau/generators-and-relations}{GitHub}\footnote{\url{https://github.com/AlexanderChristgau/generators-and-relations}}.
+The algorithm is implemented with symbolic computation in Python using the SymPy package \cite{SymPy}, and the code, including the datasets generated during and analysed during the current study are available in the \href{https://github.com/AlexanderChristgau/generators-and-relations}{GitHub} repository, is publicly available\footnote{\url{https://github.com/AlexanderChristgau/generators-and-relations}}.
 As a result we have the following proposition on minimal presentations based on the generators $(x,y,z,w) =(\gamma_2,\gamma_3,\gamma_4,\gamma_5)$. \begin{proposition} For $1\leq d \leq 8$, we have the following presentations of $A(d)$:

 Furthermore, minimal presentations for $\A(9)$ and $\A(10)$ are given in Appendix~\ref{app:A9A10}. \end{proposition} For $d\ge1$ and $n\ge1$, let $\fr_{d,n}$ denote the number of minimal relations of $\A(d)$ in norm $n$.
 These presentations lead us to construct the following table with the numbers $\fr_{d,n}$, along with the total number of necessary relations (the entries under $\Sigma$) for a given $A(d)$.